-Frakes received his BS in economics from the Massachusetts Institute of Technology in 2001, his JD, cum laude, from Harvard Law School in 2005, and a PhD in economics from MIT in 2009.
+Frakes received his BS in Economics from the Massachusetts Institute of Technology (MIT) in 2001, his JD, cum laude, from Harvard Law School in 2005, and his PhD in Economics from MIT in 2009.
 He was an associate at Skadden, Arps, Slate, Meagher & Flom in Wilmington, Del., from 2005 to 2007.
 From 2009 to 2011, he was an academic fellow at the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School.

 - Ph.D., Massachusetts Institute of Technology 2009

 Frakes, M., and M. Wasserman.
 “Are There as Many Trademark Offices as Trademark Examiners?”
 Duke Law Journal 69, no. 8 (2020): 1807–53.

 Frakes, M., and M. Wasserman.
 “Irrational Ignorance at the Patent Office.”
 Vanderbilt Law Review 72, no. 3 (2019): 975–1030.